What Is a Division Order and Why It Matters

 You may receive a new division order if:

 Each time, compare the new decimal to the previous one.
-If it went down, find out why.
-If it went up, confirm it's correct before spending the difference.
+If it went down, find out why before signing.
+If it went up, confirm it's correct before counting on the difference.
+Each heir needs their own division order reflecting their specific decimal interest, along with a current W-9 on file with the operator.

 Keep Every Division Order